MikeBishop/http-misc-extensions/draft-bishop-httpbis-push-cases.md

 pre-validate stale items in the client's cache by pushing a conditional request (If-Not-Match or If-Not-Modified) for a resource it believes is already in the cache and a 304 (Not Modified) response.

+Such a push could be consumed directly by the cache (updating the validity of the cached object) or treated as a pre-satisfied request should the cache attempt to revalidate an expired object.
+The former will tend to extend the lifetime of the cached object on each use, while the latter will not affect the object unless it has expired.

+A push which attempts to revalidate content which is no longer cached could be treated equivalently to a preload link, a suggestion that this content might soon be needed.
+Triggering a follow-up request for the full body might improve performance.

 ## Cache Invalidation